khoitran590/color_flipper/README.md

 # color_flipper

-This web abb shows a very basic color flipper
+This web application allows user to click on a button to generate a random color either in hex value or # value